ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attester and Attestation Key Protection

 Implementers need to pay close attention to the protection of the Attester and the factory processes for provisioning the Attestation key material.
-If either of these are compromised, the remote attestation becomes worthless because an attacker can forge Evidence.
+If either of these are compromised, the remote attestation becomes worthless because an attacker can forge Evidence or manipulate the Attesting Environment.
 For example, a Target Environment should not be able to tamper with the Attesting Environment that measures it, by isolating the two environments from each other in some way.